simonpf/gprof_nn/doc/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Finally, you can install ``gprof_nn`` by issuing the following command from the folder you have cloned the code into.
+Finally, you can install ``gprof_nn`` by issuing the following command from the folder you have cloned the code into:

 .. code-block:: console